tudelft3d/website/README.md

 To write markdown and see right-away the result, use that very handy [website](http://dillinger.io).

-To add images, you must them in the folder `/img/2015/myimg.jpg` and then add them with
+To add images, you must have them in the folder `/img/2015/myimg.jpg` and then add them with

 ```
 Bla bla bla